-Participants of the LG MSD, together with other interested stakeholders and partners, want to invest time and energy to effectively contribute from the Netherlands to the improvements of land governance in countries in which the Netherlands is active.
+Participants of the LANDdialogue, together with other interested stakeholders and partners, want to invest time and energy to effectively contribute from the Netherlands to the improvements of land governance in countries in which the Netherlands is active.
 It is their goal to promote the practical application and monitoring of improvement measures by the Dutch private sector, government, knowledge institutes and NGOs in line with the principles adopted in the VGGTs.

 Learning about, and the development and application of practical solutions that lead to better land governance are central in the multi-stakeholder process.
 The backbone of this process comprises periodic dialogue sessions with key decision makers, in which representatives discuss lessons learned from cases, the relevance of certain issues, the possibility for generalisation/scaling up certain initiatives, and chances for influence.
 To maximise the effects of these discussions, representatives of organisations who can actually influence policy and regulations within their own sectors participate in these sessions.
 These periodic dialogues are chaired by the Minister for Foreign Trade and Development Cooperation.
-These sessions form the high level component of the LG MSD process.
+These sessions form the high level component of the LANDdialogue.

 - To gain insight into and understanding of the actual nature, extent and severity of land governance issues and their effect in real life situations on different levels in different contexts;